ahrenberg/split_nlogo_experiment/README.md

 ## About

 This script was written to ease the burden of running [Netlogo](https://ccl.northwestern.edu/netlogo/) simulations on computing grids.
-It parses an .nlogo file, looking for the <experiments> XML setup, and then constructs unique set-up files for each variable value combination in the experiment.
-Each of these files represent a single simulation and can be run in parallel on a computing cluster using netlogo-headless with the `--setup-file` switch.
+It parses a `.nlogo` file, looking for the `<experiments>` XML seupt, and then constructs unique setup files for each variable value combination in the experiment.
+Each of these files represents a single simulation and can be run simultaneously on a computing cluster using `netlogo-headless.sh` with the `--setup-file` switch.

 In addition `split_nlogo_experiment` has basic templating functionality that can be used to automatically build queuing/execution-scripts.